erikedin/Behavior.jl/README.md

 See "Current state" for limitations.

 # Current state
-The package has minimal functionality, but is under active development.
+The package is not feature complete, but is absolutely in a usable state.
+It is also under active development.

 These are some current limitations and missing features, that will be lifted as development progresses:

+- [ ] Currently does not function in Julia 1.4 and probably not before
 - [ ] Presenting the results of scenarios is very rudimentary.
 - [ ] Step definition variables do not yet have type information.
 - [ ] Gherkin Rules support